General

 • R2 and F test not affected (Wald test preferred when heterskadasticity and autocorrelation present)

-• not sure where I got this.
+• Not sure where I got this.
 Wasn’t from the Hanck book

 • Newey-West is suboptimal; the QS kernel is optimal